ls424/stock_analyzer/cassandra/README.md

 ```

 ### running
-assuming you are running Cassandra in a docker-machine called bigdata, the virtual ip is 192.168.99.100
+assuming you are running Cassandra in a docker-machine called bigdata and the virtual ip is 192.168.99.100

 use cqlsh client to create a keyspace and table
 ```sh